Cate Blanchett Takes Her Bra Off On Broadway

 The Present starring Cate Blanchett will run at Barrymore Theater in Manhattan until later this month.
 It’s already a huge year for the 47-year-old actress, who’s currently working on several major projects, including Thor: Ragnarok opposite Chris Hemsworth, Song to Song co-starring Ryan Gosling and Natalie Portman, and Ocean’s Eight.

 Ocean’s Eight is a Gary Ross-directed female-lead spinoff of the Ocean’s Trilogy.
-In the upcoming 2018 film, Cate Blanchett stars alongside Rihanna, Sandra Bullock, Helena Bonham Carter, Anne Hathaway, Sarah Paulson and many others.
+In the upcoming 2018 film, Cate Blanchett stars alongside Rihanna, Sandra Bullock, Helena Bonham Carter, Anne Hathaway, Sarah Paulson, and many others.

 [Featured Image by Theo Wargo/Getty Images]